Minneapolis Park Board moving to end relationship with Minneapolis police, differentiate uniforms

 The Minneapolis Park and Recreation Board is moving toward severing its longtime policing relationship with the Minneapolis Police Department, right down to the uniforms its officers wear, because the death of George Floyd has "severely undermined community trust ... and sense of safety."

-The Park Board, if two resolutions are adopted Wednesday at its regularly scheduled meeting, would join the Minneapolis School District in distancing itself from the Minneapolis Police Department in the wake Floyd’s death last week after being pinned to the pavement during his arrest.
+The Park Board, if two resolutions are adopted Wednesday at its regularly scheduled meeting, would join the Minneapolis School District and the University of Minnesota in distancing itself from the Minneapolis Police Department in the wake Floyd's May 25 death after being pinned to the pavement during his arrest.

-School officials said Tuesday it would no longer have city police act as school resource officers.
+School District officials said they would no longer have city police act as school resource officers.
+University of Minnesota President Joan Gabel said her school also was cutting some of its ties with the city police, including the contracting of off-duty security for football games, concerts and ceremonies.

 The Park Board resolutions would direct Superintendent Alfred Bangoura to immediately stop using Minneapolis police to staff park-sanctioned events and block Park Board officers from responding to Minneapolis police calls.